jmorton06/Lumos/README.md

 ## Contributing

 * Contributions are welcome.
 Both new features and bug fixes.
 Just open a pull request.
+* Some ideas for things that need added/fixed are in Todo.txt
 #
 ## Dependencies
  * [imgui](https://github.com/ocornut/imgui) : Dear ImGui: Bloat-free Immediate Mode Graphical User interface for C++ with minimal dependencies.